Media portrayal of the Russo-Ukrainian war: Russian fighters

 On Russian citizens fighting against Ukraine, Russian media "repeated the official line that the troops (were) "volunteers" or had traveled to Ukraine on leave rather than in any official capacity" and described foreigners fighting for Ukraine as "mercenaries".
 There were frequent mentions of "Slavonic unity" and "Russian brotherhood".
 A group of Russian nationalists prepared an international exhibition Material Evidence, presented with highly anti-Western and pro-Russian bias.

 Russian media claimed that western media ignored the apparent "violence", and that demonstrators in Crimea were protesting for democratic rights.
 Russian sources consistently refer to the events as the "Russian Spring", harking back to pro-democracy movements like the Prague Spring and Arab Spring.
 The annexation of Crimea was portrayed as the will of the people and a "reunification".
 Pro-Russian protesters in eastern Ukraine, including those who were armed and had taken journalists hostage, were portrayed as peaceful "pro-federalization" activists.

 In an interview with Deutsche Welle, OSCE observer Paul Picard said: "We often see how Russian media outlets manipulate our statements.
 They say that we have not seen Russian troops crossing the borders.
 But that only applies to two border crossings.
 We have no idea what is going on at the others" (Russia had refused to allow the OSCE to expand its mission.)

-During the Crimean crisis, Russian media echoed the Russian government's assertions that Russian troops were not involved, and that Ukrainian nationalists from western Ukraine and Kyiv were assaulting and killing Russians in Crimea.
+During the annexation of Crimea by the Russian Federation, Russian media echoed the Russian government's assertions that Russian troops were not involved, and that Ukrainian nationalists from western Ukraine and Kyiv were assaulting and killing Russians in Crimea.
 They claimed that a bus in Simferopol carried members of Right Sector who attacked Crimean residents, although footage showed a bus with Crimean license plates transporting men armed with Russian weapons after roads to Crimea had been blocked by Russian soldiers.
-Russia 24 used footage of Maidan square in Kyiv to support its claims of chaos in Simferopol, Crimea.
+Russia 24 used footage of Maidan Nezalezhnosti in Kyiv to support its claims of chaos in Simferopol, Crimea.
 Claims of violence and suppression against Russian-speakers in Ukraine were used to justify the Russian military intervention in Crimea.